6 reasons why CRM is Important in Manufacturing Industry

-Gaining consumer satisfaction is the ultimate goal for manufacturing companies and that can only be achieved by giving best of customer experiences.
+Gaining consumer satisfaction is the ultimate goal for manufacturing companies and that can only be achieved by giving the best customer experiences.
 Customer satisfaction then leads to brand loyalty.
 Salesforce data from 2018 shows that customer satisfaction plays an important role in revenue earning.
-It is very obvious that customer happily pay more when they receive a positive experience from the brand behind the product.
+It is very obvious that customers happily pays more when they receive a positive experience from the brand behind the product.

-CRM systems help with case management as well, allowing manufacturers to have in place integrated ticketing systems for tracking, updating and resolving product issues in time.
-In this way, the large consumer base of manufacturers feel attended to by same people who built the product.
-There is no limit with AI, NLP now when it comes to customer service ensuring no annoying call holds and consumer frustration while the agents goes on wild goose hunts.
+CRM systems help with case management as well, allowing manufacturers to have in place integrated ticketing systems for tracking, updating, and resolving product issues in time.
+In this way, the large consumer base of manufacturers feels attended to by the same people who built the product.
+There is no limit with AI, NLP now when it comes to customer service ensuring no annoying call holds and consumer frustration while the agents go on wild goose hunts.

 3- Better Sales Projection

-Predicting future accurately is one difficult job of decision makers.
+Predicting the future accurately is one difficult job of decision-makers.
 The good news for the manufacturing companies is that CRMs do such work out-of-the-box.
 CRM systems can track every order from the distributors or consumers.
 This invaluable data helps with business analytics across the spectrum of products and services.
-A CRM uses the buying patterns of every customer to indicate the peak and down times.
-In the same way, it also find out the long-term trends.
-After analyzing this kind of data, CRM generates the accurate sales projections that can use for future planning.
+A CRM uses the buying patterns of every customer to indicate the peak and downtimes.
+In the same way, it also finds out the long-term trends.
+After analyzing this kind of data, CRM generates accurate sales projections that can use for future planning.

-See how Salesforce Einstein is helping you to understand your customers in whole new way.
+See how Salesforce Einstein is helping you to understand your customers in a whole new way.

-Moreover SugarCRM Discover is also making a big different in analyzing the customer data and discovering the future trends to increase sales.
+Moreover, SugarCRM Discover is also making a big difference in analyzing customer data and discovering future trends to increase sales.

 4- Intelligent Production planning